nextcloud/cookbook/docs/dev/contributing/setup.md

 There are multiple methods to set up the Nextcloud development environment.

-1. The [official guide](https://docs.nextcloud.com/server/latest/developer_manual/getting_started/devenv.html) walks you through installing Nextcloud and its dependencies on bare metal.
+:warning: DO NOT USE THIS IN PRODUCTION Various settings in this setup are considered insecure and default passwords and secrets are used all over the place.

-1. Alternatively, you can use [this Docker Compose configuration](https://github.com/juliushaertl/nextcloud-docker-dev).
+1. By default, you can use [this Docker Compose configuration](https://github.com/juliushaertl/nextcloud-docker-dev).
 This method is easier in that you don't have to manually install Nextcloud, a SQL database, etc.<br>
     Follow the instructions in this repository, noting that the default username/password are admin/admin.<br>
-    Please pay attention to the warning from that repository:
-    > :warning: DO NOT USE THIS IN PRODUCTION Various settings in this setup are considered insecure and default passwords and secrets are used all over the place
-1. There is also [this repository](https://github.com/christianlupus/nextcloud-docker-debug) that contains a configuration using Docker Compose as well.
-This setup is tailored down to allow easy debugging and profiling of apps.
-The repository has an extensive documentation attached in form of a README file on how to setup.<br>
-    **This repository is only for development purposes.
-Do not use for productive usage!**
+1. Alternatively, the [official guide](https://docs.nextcloud.com/server/latest/developer_manual/getting_started/devenv.html) walks you through installing Nextcloud and its dependencies on bare metal.

 ## Add Cookbook to your Nextcloud environment's apps directory

 You must install the checked out version of the app into the corresponding folder of the nextcloud server.

+### Usage of [nextcloud-docker-dev](https://github.com/juliushaertl/nextcloud-docker-dev) by juliushaertl (Default)

+If you installed via Docker, [the volumes section of the `docker-compose.yml`](https://github.com/juliushaertl/nextcloud-docker-dev/blob/2bbf26cc257081d9ed72abc947441849fca59dcd/docker-compose.yml#L68) shows that there are many options for specifying apps.

+Just go with the documentation attached in the repository and follow the steps.
+This should bring you to a running environment.

 ### Bare metal installation